How to get the best price for broadband & access secret rates from cable companies

 My good deal for Internet won’t last forever.
 It will incrementally increase $10 next year and another $10 the year after that.
 By then, I may have to shop around again if I don’t move out of the service area of my provider.
 For now, when I spend a little cash to indulge in a guilty pleasure, (like paying for this hosting service) or buying a used Xbox game, I remind myself that I’m giving less of my money to someone else without having to sacrifice what I watch.

-Check out Cord Cutting 2017: the definitive guide for more free battle-tested methods and info on how you can lower bills for Internet and TV.
-Join us on Facebook, Google+ and Twitter to get regular updates from The Cord Cutting Report.
+Check out Cord Cutting: The Definitive Guide for more free battle-tested methods and info on how you can lower bills for Internet and TV.
+Join us on Facebook and Twitter to get regular updates from The Cord Cutting Report.